A phosphate test is used to measure the level of phosphate in the blood.

 Phosphate is a chemical that contains the mineral phosphorus.
 Phosphates are essential for the production of energy, muscle and nerve function, and bone growth.

-Phosphate tests are very useful for measuring phosphate levels in malnourished people (where their diet doesn't contain the right amount of nutrients to meet their body's demands).
+Phosphate tests are very useful for measuring phosphate levels in people with malnutrition (where their diet doesn't contain the right amount of nutrients to meet their body's demands).

 If you have ketoacidosis, your body can't use blood glucose as an energy source because of a lack of insulin (a hormone that controls blood sugar levels).